eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/_index.md

 ## Creating Vehicle App Repository

-For the orginization and _Vehicle App_ repository the name `MyOrg/MyFirstVehicleApp` is used as a reference during the rest of the document.

 Create your own repository copy from the template repository of your choice [Python](https://github.com/eclipse-velocitas/vehicle-app-python-template)/[C++](https://github.com/eclipse-velocitas/vehicle-app-cpp-template) by clicking the green button `Use this template`.
 You don't have to include all branches.
 For more information on Template Repositories take a look at this [GitHub Tutorial](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).

+We provide some [example Vehicle Apps](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/tree/main/examples/) to help understand the concepts easily.
+To import the provided package into your Vehicle App repository a Visual Studio Code task called `Import example app from SDK` is available in the `/.vscode/tasks.json` which can replace your `/app` directory in your template repository with some example _Vehicle Apps_ from the [SDK](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/tree/main/examples) package.

+{{% alert color="warning" %}}
+To avoid overwriting existing changes in your `/app` directory, commit or stash changes before importing the example app.
+{{% /alert %}}

+1. Press <kbd>F1</kbd>
+2. Select command `Tasks: Run Task`
+3. Select `Import example app from SDK`
+4. Choose `Continue without scanning the output`
+5. Select `seat-adjuster`

 ## Starting Development Environment

-In the following you will learn different possibilities to work with the repo.
-Basically you can work on your own machine using just Visual Studio Code or you can set up the environment on a remote agent, using [GitHub Codespaces](https://github.com/features/codespaces).
+To develop on your newly created Vehicle App repository you can work on your own machine using just Visual Studio Code or you can set up the environment on a remote agent, using [GitHub Codespaces](https://github.com/features/codespaces).

 ### Visual Studio Code